 Contributions

 EIN/ PPA Greater than 5%

-Pension Plan Zone FIP/RP 2022 of Total Plan Expiration
+Pension Plan Zone FIP/RP 2023 of Total Plan Expiration

-Pension Fund Number Status (2) Status (3) Contributions Contributions (1) Date of CBA
+Pension Fund Number Status (2) Status (3) Cont tributions Contributions (1) Date of CBA

 American Federation of

 Musicians and Employers'

-Pension Plan 51-6120204 Red Yes \$ - No August 2022
+Pension Plan 51-6120204 Red Yes \$ 293,451 No August 2024

 - (1) This information was obtained from the respective plans' Form 5500 for the most current available filing.
 These dates may not correspond with the Society's calendar year contributions.
 The above noted percentage of total plan contributions column is based upon disclosures contained in the plans' Form 5500 filing ("Forms").
-Those Forms, among other things, disclose the names of the individual participating employers whose annual contributions account for more than 5% of the aggregate annual amount contributed by all participating employers for a plan year. - (2) This zone status represents the most recent available information which is for the plan year ended March 31, 2020. - (3) On April 15, 2010, the Board of Trustees of the plan adopted a Rehabilitation Plan ("RP").
+Those Forms, among other things, disclose the names of the individual participating employers whose annual contributions account for more than 5% of the aggregate annual amount contributed by all participating employers for a plan year. - (2) This zone status represents the most recent available information which is for the plan year ended December 31, 2022. - (3) The Board of Trustees of the Fund has applied for special financial assistance under the American Rescue Plan of 2021.
+On April 15, 2010, the Board of Trustees of the plan adopted a Rehabilitation Plan ("RP").
 Effective for contributions earned on or after April 1, 2011 and thereafter, the RP required additional employer contributions to the plan.
 The duration of the RP is currently indefinite.
 The Society amended their Collective Bargaining Agreement, effective February 27, 2014, in accordance with the RP.